In Years 7 & 8, students receive 12 double lessons per year in this subject. These lessons also meet the needs of the National Curriculum for music.

-During Year 7, students make use of the school 40 piece Samba kit by completing a whole class performance of ‘Samba de Janeiro’ and then composing and notating their own ‘Ridgway Samba’.
+During Year 7, students make use of the school 40-piece samba kit by completing a whole-class performance of ‘Samba de Janeiro’ and then composing and notating their own ‘Ridgeway Samba’.
 They also develop their listening skills and knowledge of music theory through the use of specialised games.

-During Key Stage 3, homework is set every week and is contained within your child’s work booklet.
-It is also accessible through SMHW.
-Homework ranges from written and learning tasks to revision for end of unit tests.
+During Key Stage 3, homework is set every week and is accessible through Show My Homework.
+Homework ranges from written and learning tasks to performance preparation.

-Ms J Morgan (Director of Creativity and Enterprise)
+Ms J Morgan (Assistant Headteacher & Director of Creativity and Enterprise)

 Ms Morgan has played the piano since the age of 4 and the clarinet since she was 7.
 At the age of 11 she received a music scholarship to a highly acclaimed college and she gained her grade 8 on both instruments (piano at distinction).
 At the age of 18 she began to learn the saxaphone, gaining her third grade 8 three months later.
 She has been a member of various orchestras from the age of 11, touring both the UK and Europe and appearing in, and winning, many festivals as both a soloist and principal clarinettist.
 At the age of 16 she was hired to perform as part of a pit (theatre) orchestra and since then has appeared in theatres across the North West in over 40 musicals, touring Europe with several companies.
 She has been a member of several bands, performing at pubs and clubs across the North West.
 Before becoming a music teacher, she also worked as a peripatetic instrument teacher for many North West schools.